Low sulfur diet may soothe Crohn's symptoms

 Summary

 This study looks at whether a low sulfur diet can reduce ongoing symptoms like belly pain and diarrhea in people whose Crohn's disease is otherwise quiet.
-Twenty adults with Crohn's in remission will be randomly assigned to either a low sulfur diet or their usual diet for 8 weeks.
-Participants will work with nutritionists, have two in-person visits, and undergo tests for rectal sensation, bacterial overgrowth, and leaky gut.
+Twenty adults with Crohn's in remission will either follow a low sulfur diet or their usual diet for 8 weeks.
+Participants work with nutritionists and have tests for gut sensitivity, bacterial overgrowth, and leaky gut.
+The goal is to see if changing diet can improve daily comfort.

 Disclaimer